lachlan-ibm/ibmvia_autoconf/docs/index.rst

 these variables are set, they take priority over values set in configuration files.

 - ``ISVA_CONFIG_BASE``
-                        This variable is the root directory of all configuration files for the given Verify Access Deployment.
+                        This variable is the root directory of all configuration files for the given Verify Identity Access Deployment.
 This can include: YAML configuration files; HTML template pages; JavaScript mapping rules; XML configuration files.